-But what has happened over this time is the old “arms race” where the bad guy finds a way around the restrictions put in place, so newer and more elaborate restrictions are put-up.
+But what has happened over this time is the old “arms race” where the so-called bad guy finds a way around the restrictions put in place, so newer and more elaborate restrictions are put-up.
 More elaborate and complex security systems require more time to set-up, more knowledge to implement and a generally higher degree of intelligence.

 In the business world, there is little tolerance or interest in the needs of Information Technology, but an excruitiatingly large demand.
 Most IT departments run on very tight budgets with minimal personel, the majority of funding going to hardware and obscenely expensive software licensing.
 If you don’t offer very high pay and very good benefits, you can’t really attract the very best IT employees.